bitsnbytez/zombieDefense/README.md

 Now I want to play the game!
 ============================
 Compile the source or download and extract the game.zip archive.
 Launch zombieDefense.exe and save mother brain...
-NOTE: You will need to first install XNA 4.0.
+NOTE: You must have XNA 4.0 installed in order to run the game.

 Download XNA 4.0
 ================